Jonathan India Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Jonathan India (.205 batting average in his past 10 games), take on starting pitcher Adam Wainwright and the St. Louis Cardinals at Great American Ball Park, Tuesday at 6:40 PM ET.
+Jonathan India -- .231 average over his past 10 games -- will be in action for the Cincinnati Reds against the St. Louis Cardinals, with Steven Matz on the hill, on May 24 at 6:40 PM ET.

-He racked up two hits (going 2-for-5 with a double) in his most recent game against the Cardinals.
+He had a one-hit showing in his previous game (1-for-5) against the Cardinals.

 Jonathan India Game Info & Props vs. the Cardinals